froxlor/Documentation/user-guide/emails/index.md

 ### 1.2 Options after adding

 After successfully creating the email-address you will automatically be redirected to the edit form for this address.
-Here you can additionally create an actual [account](#_2-accounts) for the address, toggle the catchall-flag and add [email-forwarders](#_3-forwarders).
+Here you can additionally create an actual [account](#_2-accounts) for the address, toggle the catchall-flag, adjust spam-levels (if enabled) and add [email-forwarders](#_3-forwarders).
 Creating accounts and forwarders require separate resources assigned to the user by the administrator/reseller.

 <UiBrowser :src="('/img/frx_ug_emails_edit.png')" alt="Edit email address"/>